lee-chaeeun/anom_app/README.md

 Future systems should run on a GPU with higher RAM (maybe 8GB), CPU with storage around 300GB for dataset and results storage.
 * current system was not able to process code for SWaT and WADI.
 Therefore, testing was not sufficient, though dataframes produced to exhibit graph information were successfully received as output.
-* Current system is also unable to process UAE, with terminal being killed in the process of running, with no error.
+* Current system is also unable to process UAE, with terminal being killed in the process of running, with no errors being logged.

 Real-time detection responses can be improved by taking information bit by bit as it is produced before the anomaly scores are produced.
-A more in-depth processing pipeline of this information may be useful for faster real-time output.
+A more in-depth and careful processing pipeline of this information may be useful for faster real-time output.

-More plots could be added to display fscore and other metrics to compare different algorithms and their performance on the respective datasets.
+More plots could be added to display fscore and other metrics in the results file produced by the repository, mvts-ano-eval to compare different algorithms and their performance on the respective datasets.
+Further development is direction is especially recommended to better accommodate the original aim of mvts-ano-eval, which was to better compare the different techniques existing for anomaly detection.

 ## Credits